Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 ### UMD (Universal Module Definition)

-To wrap up code for use in the script tag in the browser you'll need to make a UMD module.
-A UMD module be imported via the script tag and imported with `require()` in a Node JS environment.
+**UMD is used for code used in a script tag in the browser.** A UMD module be imported via the script tag _and can be imported with `require()` in a Node JS environment._

 ```JavaScript
 <script src="your-code.js"></script>